testinggospels/camouflage/docs/mocking-gRPC.md

 !!!note

-    We currently support unary services only.
-But streams will be introduced soon.
+    We currently support unary services and server side streams.
+Client streams and BIDI streams will be introduced soon.

 ## Creating in a gRPC Mock